Best PS5 Black Friday deals we've seen so far in 2023 UK sales | Radio Times

 What’s the deal: Star Wars: Jedi Survivor is now on sale for £25 off as the price has been dropped to just £45.

-Why we chose it: With this deal, you're getting a 36% saving on one of the most sophisticated Star Wars games ever made.
+Why we chose it: With this deal, you're getting a 36 per cent saving on one of the most sophisticated Star Wars games ever made.
 In it, you'll be taken on a journey through Cal's time as a powerful Jedi Knight as he explores new planets and familiar frontiers across the galaxy.

 Buy Star Wars: Jedi Survivor for